 Do you need to spread your work over several days?
 All of our spray foam kits can be shut down and used on another day except for the System 1 closed cell formula.
 It’s designed for smaller projects and needs to be used on the same day that it’s opened.

 Are you insulating your personal property?
 Versi-Foam® is an excellent insulator of RVs, buses, trucks, and vans.
 It’s often used to insulate the sides and bottoms of pools and hot tubs and is very popular for marine flotation as well.
-If you need the foam to be able to flow into a cavity before solidifying, then consider using the slow rise formula which becomes tack-free in about 3 minutes instead of 30-45 seconds.
+If you need the foam to be able to flow into a cavity before solidifying, then consider using the slow rise foam insulation which becomes tack-free in about 3 minutes instead of 30-45 seconds.

 We hope this short guide helps you to find the product you need quickly.
 We also provide detailed instructions on our how-to page and a complete video library in English and Spanish here.
 If you still have questions about selecting the right spray foam insulation kit, please call us at 1.800.657.0702.
 We would love to hear from you.